drmartinezrabert/EcoSysEM/README.md

                          ms=8, figsize=(9.0, 6.0), fontsize_label=12, savePlot=False, printDG0r=False, printDH0r=False,
                          showMessage=True)
 ```
-Perform a sensitivity analysis of Gibbs free energy for a set of reactions at a specific range of substrate and product concentrations.
-If `savePlot=True`, the plots are saved in `results/` folder in `/#. rxnName` folder.
+Show the variation of Gibbs free energy for a set of reactions at a specific range of substrate and product concentrations.
+If `savePlot=True`, the plots are saved in `results/#. rxnName` folder.
 This behaviour is available for `GWB` object.<p>
 **Parameters:**<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **typeRxn : _str_** <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; What reaction database is used, matching with CSV name in `reactions\` folder.<br>